kunjgit/GameZone/README.md

 - Fork the repository
 - Clone this repository `git clone "url of the repo"`

-* Raise and issue to add new game or to enhancement for a game (Have a look at few things you have to take care during raising issue )
+* Raise an issue to add new game or to enhancement for a game (Have a look at few things you have to take care during raising issue )

   - Select appropriate issue template
   - Make sure your idea is unique and interesting ðŸš€